Healthy Homes Assessment Wellington

 Home Assessments Wellington for Rental Properties

-There are a myriad of things you should look for during an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of things to be able to examine when conducting a house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for landlords and property managers.
-For professional assistance, get in touch today to book your rental property home assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling could be significant for property owners and landlords.
+For professional assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties